 Investment in high-speed rail is supporting jobs, labor income and economic output across a number of California’s regions.

-Learn more about the approximately $11.2 billion invested in the nation’s first high-speed rail system over the past decade and more.
+Learn more about the approximately $13 billion invested in the nation’s first high-speed rail system over the past decade and more.

 Investing in California’s Economy

-About 97% of the investment between July 2006 and June 2023 led to economic activity taking place within the state of California, with spending going to firms and workers based in the state.
+About 97% of the investment between July 2006 and June 2024 led to economic activity taking place within the state of California, with spending going to firms and workers based in the state.

 California Economic Impact

-JULY 2006 – JUNE 2023
+JULY 2006 to JUNE 2024

 Image of California with a calendar, dollar sign, and bar graph on it.
-Next to the calendar, it says "Over 92,000 job-years of employment."
-Next to the dollar sign it says "$7B labor income.
-Next to the bar graph it says "$18B Economic Output."
+Next to the calendar, it says

 Bay Area Regional Economic Impact

-JULY 2006 – JUNE 2023
+JULY 2006 to JUNE 2024

 Central Valley Regional Economic Impact

-JULY 2006 – JUNE 2023
+JULY 2006 to JUNE 2024

 Southern California Regional Economic Impact

-JULY 2006 – JUNE 2023
+JULY 2006 to JUNE 2024

 Investing in Our Nation

-To date, $6.8 billion in funding has come from Federal Sources, infusing the state’s economy with federal dollars.
+To date, $6.8 billion in funding will come from Federal Sources, infusing the state’s economy with federal dollars.
 To date, companies from 43 states and the District of Columbia have been involved in high-speed rail.

 Map of the United States with states in green and blue.
 North Dakota, South Dakota, Arkansas, Mississippi, West Virginia, New Hampshire, and Rhode Island are colored in blue.
 The rest of the country is in green.
 The text reads "National impact companies from 43 states involved in High-Speed Rail."

-Calendar that says July 2006 with an arrow pointing right filled with $11.2 Billion towards June 2023.
+Calendar that says July 2006 with an arrow pointing right filled with $13 Billion towards June 2024.
 The text reads "$11.2 Billion Invested" and "97% went to California Firms and Workers."

 The California High-Speed Rail Authority makes every effort to ensure the website and its contents meet mandated ADA requirements as per the California State mandated Web Content Accessibility Guidelines 2.0 Level AA standard.
 If you are looking for a particular document not located on the California High-Speed Rail Authority website, you may make a request for the document under the Public Records Act through the Public Records Act page.
 If you have any questions about the website or its contents, please contact the Authority at info@hsr.ca.gov.